-Policy DP12: Flood Risk
+Policy DP12: Flood risk

-Development proposals will not be permitted if they:
+Development proposals will not be permitted

-- a) would increase the risk of coastal, fluvial, or surface flooding, or coastal erosion; - b) do not comply with the sequential test or are inappropriate in high flood risk areas (as defined by the Environment Agency's Flood Zones 2 and 3 and the New Forest Strategic Flood Risk Assessment, 2017); or - c) are not compatible with the appropriate Shoreline Management Plan and Coastal Defence Strategy.
+- a) would increase the risk of coastal, fluvial, or surface flooding, or coastal - b) do not comply with the sequential test, and, if necessary, the exception test (as outlined in National Planning Practice Guidance), or are in high flood risk areas (as defined by the Environment Agency's Flood Zones 2 and 3 categories and the New Forest Strategic Flood Risk Assessment, 2017); or - c) are not compatible with the appropriate Shoreline Management Plan and Coastal Defence Strategy.

-Appropriate developments will require a flood risk assessment.
+Relevant developments will require a flood risk assessment.